Exploring the Capabilities of Gibbs Sampling in Pulsar Timing Arrays

-Standard Bayesian techniques for single and multi-pulsar noise modeling often result in a joint probability distribution for all of the model parameters (see \S\ref{sec:SM}).
-Despite the flexibility that this approach offers in choosing and implementing various noise models, the computational cost of parameter estimation using Markov Chain Monte Carlo (MCMC) simulations quickly becomes computationally expensive.
+The standard Bayesian techniques for single and multi-pulsar noise modeling often result in a joint probability distribution for all of the model parameters (see \S\ref{sec:SM}).
+Despite the flexibility that this approach offers in choosing and implementing various noise models, the computational cost of parameter estimation using Markov Chain Monte Carlo (MCMC) simulations becomes prohibitive quickly.
 For instance, in the case of single-pulsar analyses, the number of parameters required to describe a pulsar's noise may well exceed forty (see \S\ref{sec:11Year}).
-This problem is more severe for the case of multi-pulsar analyses as even the simplest noise models (e.g., power-law models) require a number of parameters that is larger than twice the number of pulsars in the PTA.
-Hence, more computationally efficient data analysis techniques are critical for future of PTA analyses.
+This problem is more severe for the case of multi-pulsar analyses as even the simplest noise models require a number of parameters that is larger than twice the number of pulsars in the PTA.
+Hence, more computationally efficient data analysis techniques are critical for the future of PTA analyses.

-To mitigate these problem, there have been numerous efforts towards the development of more efficient Bayesian GWB detection techniques to analyze PTA data sets, such as those presented in~\citep{Gibbs0, HMC, rewe, BWM, parallel, fitting}.
-The work of \citet{Gibbs0} in particular provides an outline for single-pulsar noise analyses in which Gibbs sampling can be used to characterize the red noise component of each pulsar's timing residuals.
+To mitigate these problems, there have been numerous efforts towards the development of more efficient Bayesian GWB detection techniques to analyze PTA data sets, such as those presented in~\citep{Lentati:2012xb,Gibbs0, HMC, rewe, BWM, parallel, fitting}.
+In particular, the work of \citet{Gibbs0} provides an outline for single-pulsar noise analyses in which Gibbs sampling can be used to characterize the red noise component of each pulsar's timing residuals.
 In this paper, we explore the capabilities of the Gibbs sampling method in single-pulsar noise analyses by applying it on the NANOGrav 11-year data set~\citep{11yr} as well as simulated data sets.
-We show that the Gibbs sampling method is well suited for PTA single-pulsar analyses and results in high-fidelity probability distribution functions for all model parameters in a significantly shorter time-scale compared to those obtained via the standard MCMC methods.
-Furthermore we show via simulated data that the Fourier coefficients that result from the Gibbs sampling procedure can be used to identify the shape of the underlying spatially-correlated signal in a PTA data set.
+We show that the Gibbs sampling method is well suited for PTA single-pulsar analyses and results in probability distribution functions for all model parameters in a significantly shorter time-scale compared to those obtained via the standard MCMC methods.
+Furthermore, we show, via simulated data sets, that the Fourier coefficients that result from the Gibbs sampling procedure can be used to identify the shape of the underlying spatially-correlated signal in a PTA data set.